LRAbbade/Blockchain-Visualizer/README.md

 # Blockchain Visualizer
 A Blockchain visualizing web app.

 The goal of this project is to make a Blockchain visualization platform.
-It should display newly generated blocks in real time and allow users to search the Blockchain for a specific block, using its hash.
+It should display newly blocks according to the user preferences.

 Searches made in the platform will be stored in a MongoDB for further analysis.